DeFi vs. CeFi

 Popular CeFi Services

-Traditional financial services companies offer products that are similar to the ones that CeFi platforms offer.
+Traditional financial services companies offer products that are similar to those that CeFi platforms offer.
 Furthermore, CeFi companies provide many excellent benefits.
 These features include:

 A centralized exchange (CEX)